-Being the most commonly used approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a property.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of cost for a residential property.

 The most important party in finding the cost of a residence, an appraiser makes an unbiased opinion on the value of a property used in a real estate transaction.

 Appraisers will compose a report that displays their analysis of the home.

 There are many reasons to get an appraisal from Pacific Home Inspection & Appraisal with the most common reason being real estate and mortgage transactions.

 A few other reasons for ordering an appraisal report include: